HVAC Training Programs & Certification in Illinois (IL)

 Midwest Technical Institute

-The Midwest Technical Institute offers a 28-credit HVAC/R technician program preparing students to install, maintain, and repair HVAC/R equipment.
-The faculty of the program includes dedicated instructors with real-world experience who train students in the latest HVAC/R technology through a combination of hands-on lab instruction and classroom theory.
+The Midwest Technical Institute offers a 28-credit HVAC-R technician program preparing students to install, maintain, and repair HVAC-R equipment.
+The program’s faculty includes dedicated instructors with real-world experience who train students in the latest HVAC-R technology through a combination of hands-on lab instruction and classroom theory.

 In its 35-week program, students receive 735 hours of training and 185 outside hours, with courses offered in the daytime or evening hours.
 Students gain proficiency in basic electricity; air conditioning and heat pump service installation; gas and electric heat; and major appliance repair.
-The program prepares students for EPA section 608 certifications type I and II.
+The program prepares students for EPA Section 608 certification types I and II.

 Graduates of the program will be ready to take up roles such as refrigeration mechanic, equipment & duct installer, field service representative, apartment maintenance technician, sales representative, and commercial maintenance technician.